ghiacciolodev/Visual-Project-Manager/SECURITY.md

 The second list matters more than the first.
 A security document that only lists strengths is a marketing page.

-**Status:** this is a portfolio project.
+**Status:** this began as a classroom brief and was rebuilt on a different stack.
 It runs against a local development stack and has never held anybody's real data.
 Several decisions below are correct for that setting and would need revisiting before it held anybody else's; each one says so where it applies.

 ---